material-components/material-components-ios/components/Chips/docs/theming-extension.md

  ...
  // Create or use your app's Container Scheme let containerScheme = MDCContainerScheme()
- // Theme the tab bar with either default theme chip.applyTheme(withScheme: containerScheme)
+ // Theme the chip with either default theme chip.applyTheme(withScheme: containerScheme)
  // Or outlined theme
 chip.applyOutlinedTheme(withScheme: containerScheme)